barlo97/Game/First_Steps.md

 that the game functions the same when it comes to a speed of certain elements of the game an all computers.

+**Movement**

+To get a better feel for the movement we can use ForceMode.VelocityChange with the AddForce method.
+VelocityChange directly changes the velocity of the object and ignores the mass.
+So it means that I can directly change the speed at which my cube will be moving left and right when I press arrow keys.

+We can also use change the value of Drag inside the Rigidbody component.
+Drag is the air resistance - meaning the higher the value of Drag the higher the air resistance will be.